879439/SA_project_23-24/README.md

 # Build the whole project
 Run 'Docker-compose up --build' in two folders.
 Once built, inside both projects there is a script that creates the admin user (username: admin passowrd: adminadmin) and inserts within the database 200 flights.
-Before executing the command, please compile each backend(s) with IntelliJIDEA.
+(don't need)Before executing the command, please compile each backend(s) with IntelliJIDEA.

 # Running end-to-end tests